ryandotsmith/l2met/readme.md

 You can run l2met in a multi-tenant mode or a single-user mode.
 The multi-tenant mode enable multiple drains with unique librato accounts.
 The single-user mode exposes 1 drain and maps to 1 librato account.
 The Heroku Setup assumes single-user mode.

+#### Creaet Librato Account

+Once you have created the account, visit your [settings](https://metrics.librato.com/account) page to grab you username and token.
+Keep this page open as you will need this data later in the setup.

 #### Create a Heroku app.

 ```bash